reselbob/dockerdemos/networks-r-us/readme.md

 Let's create a simple container using the option, `--net none`

-**Step 2:** First, we'll build a container based on the accompanying Dockerfile.

-`docker build -t nettystuff .`

-**Step 3:** Execute the following command to navigate into a container and arrive at a command prompt
+**Step 2:** Execute the following command to navigate into a container and arrive at a command prompt

-`docker run -it --net none nettystuff /bin/bash`
+`docker run -it --net none alpine /bin/sh`

-**Step 4:** Get some network information about the container
+**Step 3:** Get some network information about the container

 `ifconfig`